the very best lines from 'damn' by kendrick lamar

-Having previously reexamined his own hypocrisy on Verse 1, K Dot calls out the blood on the hands of the great US of A, turning his own duplicity back on a system that serves to lead by very bad example.
+After reexamining his hypocrisy on the first verse, K Dot calls out the blood on the hands of America — turning his own duplicity back on a system that serves to lead by a very bad example.

 "Why God, why God do I gotta suffer?